 Achieving the right soil pH is essential for plant health and growth.
 Alkaline soil (pH above 7) benefits certain plants and helps with nutrient availability.

-Understanding how to increase soil alkalinity naturally can lead to healthier plants and improved yields.
+Knowing how to boost soil alkalinity naturally helps plants grow better and increases yields.
 This article will explore natural ways to raise your soil’s pH and make it more alkaline.

 Factors Affecting the pH of Soil